GLAAD: Media consultation

 Tell Me Why is an episodic narrative adventure game developed by French studio Dontnod Entertainment and published by Xbox Game Studios in 2020.
 The game focuses on twin siblings Alyson and Tyler Ronan, who is a transgender man.
-Tell Me Why was the first Triple-A game to feature a transgender protagonist.
+Tell Me Why was the first playable Triple-A game to feature a transgender protagonist.
 GLAAD helped in creating Tyler's character, with the game's director Florent Guillaume described GLAAD as "invaluable" in developing Tyler's character and making him a "realistic hero".
-GLAAD's director of transgender representation Nick Adams served as consultant who, amongst other areas, helped ensure that Tyler would be played by a trans actor; August Black.
+GLAAD's Nick Adams served as consultant who, amongst other areas, helped ensure that Tyler would be played by a trans actor; August Black.
 Adams described authentic representations of trans people in media as a "powerful tool for acceptance and understanding".

-The third season of Young Justice consulted GLAAD on the subject of representing minority characters and narratives.
+The crossover fighting game Street Fighter X Tekken, developed by Japanese video game developer and publisher Capcom, was released in 2012.
+The game features Poison, who is a transgender woman, as a playable character.
+GLAAD worked with Capcom on the game's script "to ensure that gaming’s most famous transgender character was portrayed with respect" and that "anything that might be offensive has been very tailored to not be."